pietro-verde/London-property-sales-price-analysis/README.md

 This project is divided into several parts:

-1. **Data Extraction**: The data has been collected data from the [HM Land Registry Price Paid Data](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads) and from the[Energy Performance Certificates (EPCs)](https://epc.opendatacommunities.org/).
+1. **Data Extraction**: The data has been collected data from the [HM Land Registry Price Paid Data](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads) and from the [Energy Performance Certificates (EPCs)](https://epc.opendatacommunities.org/).

 2. **Data Wrangling and Transformation**: The raw data is processed using Python in a Jupyter notebook.
 With the help of Spark, pandas, and matplotlib, the data has been cleaned, transformed, and structured to make it suitable for analysis and visualization.